soulgalore/vs-mobile/README.md

 ![Start page](start.png)

 # What you get
-Your page will be tested using Chrome and metrics will be collected using Javascript from the Navigation Timing API and Chromes first paint.
+Your page will be tested using Chrome and metrics will be collected using Javascript from the Navigation Timing API, User Timing API, Resource Timing API and Chromes first paint using [Browsertime](https://github.com/tobli/browsertime).
 You will get a HAR file containing all the runs.
+The HAR is displayed using [PerfCascade](https://github.com/micmro/PerfCascade).

 The result looks like this:
 ![Result page](result.png)